 How do I install the MyFitnessPal Apple Watch app?

-If the auto-install option is on, the MyFitnessPal app for Apple Watch will install automatically once you update the MyFitnessPal app on iPhone to version 5.14 or later.
-(Integration with Apple Watch requires iOS version 8.3 or later).
+If the auto-install option is on in your Apple Watch app, the MyFitnessPal app for Apple Watch will install automatically once you've MyFitnessPal on your iPhone.

 How do I enable step tracking in MyFitnessPal using the Apple Watch?

 First, launch the MyFitnessPal app on your Apple Watch.
 This will register your Apple Watch with the MyFitnessPal app on iPhone.

 Second, launch the MyFitnessPal iPhone app, and visit More > Steps.
 Select "Apple Watch" as your step source.
 This choice will use data from both the Apple Watch and the M7/M8 chip in the iPhone to track your steps.

 What can I do with the MyFitnessPal Apple Watch app?

 - use step data from the watch to adjust your calorie goal for the day - walk more to eat more!

 - view your remaining calories for the day